wiicode/cybersecurity-framework/bronze-training/mobile-device-guidance/infrastructure/network-architectures-for-remote-access.md

 Some organizations require proxy servers to intercept traffic for monitoring or to block access to internet services.
 An internet gateway is typically used to achieve this, and will use custom CA certificates deployed to devices to enable it to inspect encrypted traffic.

-Whilst organizations  might be required by legislation to monitor users' traffic in a gateway, protective monitoring, for security reasons, is often more effective when deployed to devices via security configuration (see [detailed platform guides](/collection/mobile-device-guidance/platform-guides)) or [security applications](/collection/mobile-device-guidance/antivirus-and-other-security-software).
+While organizations  might be required by legislation to monitor users' traffic in a gateway, protective monitoring, for security reasons, is often more effective when deployed to devices via security configuration (see [detailed platform guides](/collection/mobile-device-guidance/platform-guides)) or [security applications](/collection/mobile-device-guidance/antivirus-and-other-security-software).
 Several other reasons to use intercepting proxies are given in the [VPN guidance](/collection/mobile-device-guidance/virtual-private-networks).

 # 2. Zero trust architecture